Baumgartner Law Firm

 Document Everything: If you are physically able, or if a family member can assist, document the scene where the injury occurred with photographs or video before conditions change.
 Preserve any physical evidence, including defective products, clothing, or equipment.
 Obtain the names and contact information of witnesses.
 Request copies of any incident reports filed by an employer, property owner, or emergency responder.

 Preserve Medical Records: Request copies of all medical records, bills, and treatment notes from every facility and provider involved in your care.
-These records are the foundation of calculating economic damages in a personal injury claim.

 This directory lists attorneys and law firms in the Houston area who handle burn injury cases.
 The listings include contact information, areas of practice focus, and other relevant details to help you begin your search.
-When reviewing listings and speaking with attorneys, consider asking about their experience handling cases involving the specific cause of your injury—whether that is a refinery accident, a product defect, a premises liability claim, or another type of incident.
+When reviewing listings and speaking with attorneys, consider asking about their experience handling cases involving the specific cause of your injury, whether that is a refinery accident, a product defect, a premises liability claim, or another type of incident.
 Ask about their familiarity with Texas tort law, their approach to working with medical experts, and how they communicate with clients throughout the case.

 Most burn injury attorneys in Texas handle these cases on a contingency fee basis, meaning they collect a fee only if they recover compensation on your behalf.
 The specific percentage and terms of any fee arrangement should be clearly explained in a written fee agreement before you retain an attorney.